rania-benaissa/LRC_project/README.md

 ## Usage

-1. Open terminal in project's directory and launch `Prolog`.
+1. Open terminal in the project's directory and launch `Prolog`.

 2. Launch the program by typing : ```program.``` and follow the instructions as shown in the example.